Volume I: The Books of the Sun and Moon

 Twenty minutes later, we entered the city of Chicago’s Bureau of Detectives.
 I almost choked on the overwhelming stink of the place.
 Rancid beer, stale cigarettes, sweat, and saccharin imposter perfumes or colognes designed to cover up the most obvious of sins wafted from every corner.
 But beyond these more normal scents, I also caught the tar and rubber of fear, the copper taste of anger, the dry, burned licorice of hate, and the putrid, citrus smell of envy.
 It seemed as though the worst effluvium of human suffering had been well-pickled in the hot, air condition-less room.

 Behind the front desk was a brightly lit room, hectic with people and marked off in rows by paper-strewn cubicles where the detectives held court.
-These men—these black suited saints—oblivious to the common chaos, looking weary from carrying the weight of solving a murder on their broad-shouldered consciences, sat hunched over their desks with brows furrowed, or snarled into their phones, or questioned their suspects with skeptical, foxlike expressions.
-I admired them.
+These men—these black suited saints—oblivious to the common chaos, looking weary from carrying the weight of solving murders on their broad-shouldered consciences sat hunched over their desks with brows furrowed, or snarled into their phones, or questioned their suspects with skeptical, fox-like expressions.
 I might have counted among them if the gods had been fairer.

 “Who is he?”
 Wayne asked.

-“He’s the man in charge of the murder investigation?
-I’d very much like to speak with him,” I interjected.
+“Is he the detective in charge?
+I’d very much like to speak with him.”

 “What?
 Are you going to confess?”
 Wayne asked.